zencart/documentation/content/dev/code/view_builders/deriveditems/_index.md

 ---
 title: Derived Items Manager
-description: Allows for formatting methods to be applied to table colums
+description: Allows for formatting methods to be applied to table columns
 weight: 100
 layout: docs
 ---